DoDAO-io/dodao-aave-guides/generated/markdown/aave-npm-packages.md

 ##### Are the @aave/aave-stake-v2 and @aave/safety-module related, if yes/no, how?

-- [x]  yes, safety modules are a layer above aave staking, in order to better secure the staking contracts
+- [x]  Yes, safety modules are a layer above aave staking, in order to better secure the staking contracts
-- [x]  yes, safety module is a slashing mechanism in the aave staking
+- [x]  Yes, safety module is a slashing mechanism in the aave staking
-- [ ]  no, safety module and aave staking are completely unrelated
+- [ ]  No, safety module and aave staking are completely unrelated
-- [ ]  no, safety module concerns with the protection of user data and aave-staking concerns with staking of assets
+- [ ]  No, safety module concerns with the protection of user data and aave-staking concerns with staking of assets